amandatharu/Axis-Tech-Frontend-Engineer-Challenge/README.md

 <!-- * [License](#license) -->

 ## General Information
--The application is developed only using React.js and its React library features.
+- The application is developed only using React.js and its React library features.
 - As per request, no React component libraries or UI frameworks were used in this assignment.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->